nstelter-slac/pydm/docs/source/installation.rst

 =========================

 There are a few different ways to install PyDM.
-The easiest way to install it from scratch is probably using the Anaconda system.
+The easiest way to install it from scratch is probably using the conda package manager with the Anaconda distribution.
 If you have an existing python environment, and want to install PyDM for use with that, you can do that with pip.